Rhushikeshnandodkar/consulthub-front-end/README.md

 # ConsultHub Frontend

-**ConsultConnect Frontend** is the client-side application for the Consulthub platform, designed to connect users seeking consultation with professional consultants.
+**ConsultConnect Frontend** is the client-side application for the Consulthub platform, designed to connect users who are seeking consultation with professional consultants.
 This application is built using React.js and Redux Toolkit, ensuring a responsive and interactive user experience.

 ## Features